 Caroline has worked at Naturewatch Foundation for over 20 years and has been CEO since December 2013.
 Under her direction, the charity undertakes a wide range of campaigns and projects aimed at improving the lives of animals, both in the UK and abroad.

-In 2007, Caroline welcomed the opportunity to lead the Charity’s World Animal Day initiative, as she recognised the huge potential it held to become a powerful global movement to raise the status of animals.
+In 2007, Caroline welcomed the opportunity to lead the charity’s World Animal Day initiative, as she recognised the huge potential it held to become a powerful global movement to raise the status of animals.
 She is the key person responsible for ensuring that World Animal Day continues to grow, uniting the animal welfare movement worldwide.
-Today the project has 91 Ambassadors working in 76 countries around the world, and this number continues to grow.
+Today, the project has 91 Ambassadors working in 76 countries around the world, and this number continues to grow.

 Over the years, Caroline has managed and led many of the charity’s campaigns helping to bring about positive change for animals.
 Being a small charity, in addition to her role as CEO, she continues to fulfil an active role in a number of projects on a daily basis.

-Joanna Randall, Campaign Manager
+Sarah Carr, Campaign Manager

-Claire Brazington, Campaign Officer
+Claire Brazington, Communications Coordinator

 With an art college background, Claire also enjoys designing some of our literature and creating images for social media.

-Like the rest of the team, and all our supporters, Claire is passionate about animal welfare and intends to become more ‘hands-on’ with various projects in the future.
+Like the rest of the team and all our supporters, Claire is passionate about animal welfare and intends to become more ‘hands-on’ with various projects in the future.